HAND Me the Data: Fast Robot Adaptation via Hand Path Retrieval: : Fast Robot Adaptation via Hand Path Retrieval

 \subsection{Retrieving Relevant Sub-Trajectories using Path Distance}

-\textbf{Background.} For identifying relevant sub-trajectories in $\playdata$, we follow \citet{memmel2025strap} and use Subsequence Dynamic Time Warping (S-DTW)~\citep{muller2021fundamentals}, an algorithm for aligning a shorter sequence to a portion of a longer reference sequence.
+\textbf{Background.} For identifying relevant sub-trajectories in $\playdata$, we use Subsequence Dynamic Time Warping (S-DTW)~\citep{muller2021fundamentals}, an algorithm for aligning a shorter sequence to a portion of a longer reference sequence prior work has demonstrated effective for sub-trajectory retrieval~\citep{memmel2025strap}.
 Given a query sequence $Q=\{q_1, q_2, \dots, q_H\}$ and a longer reference sequence $R=\{r_1, r_2, \dots, r_T\}$, where $T > H$, the goal of S-DTW is to find a contiguous subsequence of $R$ that minimizes the total cumulative distance between elements of both sequences.
-In \method, the query sequences are the 2D hand demo paths $\handpaths$ and the reference sequences are the 2D paths generated from long-horizon robot play data $\playpaths$.
+In \method, the query sequences are the 2D hand demonstration paths $\handpaths$ and the reference sequences are the 2D paths generated from long-horizon robot play data $\playpaths$.